horovod/tutorials/fashion_mnist/README.md

 ![image](https://user-images.githubusercontent.com/16640218/53534314-2244c500-3ab3-11e9-95ef-e7e7b282ab4f.png)

-### Read checkpoint only on first worker
+### Read checkpoint only on the first worker

-For the same reason as above, we read checkpoint only the first worker and *broadcast* initial state to other workers.
+For the same reason as above, we read the checkpoint only on the first worker and *broadcast* the initial state to other workers.

 Replace the following code: